Pamicel/naive-framework/README.md

-# The most naive framework
+# The not so naive framework

-# ⚠️  I am currently building this small documentation ⚠️
+# ⚠️  Documentation in progress ⚠️

 ## What is a doorman